section-engineering-education/engineering-education/articles/android-studio-shimmer-loading-effect/index.md

-When loading data, especially from a remote server, chances are the data will not be loaded at once to your application screen.
-As a developer, you don’t want to show a blanks screen to the user while your app requests data from the internet.
-You want your user to know that your application is communicating with the necessary data servers.
+When loading data, especially from a remote server, chances are the data will not be loaded instantly on your application screen.
+As a developer, you don’t want to show a blank screen to the user while your app requests data from the Internet.
+The user should know that your application is communicating with the necessary data servers.
 For that reason, you need to find ways to inform a user that data is being loaded.
 And in a very short time, the data the user has requested will be displayed on the app's screen.

+### Introduction

-There are many hacks you do to implement the loading progress of your remote data.
+There are many hacks of implementing the loading progress of your remote data.
 Some of the common methods include using a [ProgressBar](https://developer.android.com/reference/android/widget/ProgressBar), [Shimmer loading](https://github.com/facebook/shimmer-android), or [Spinner loader](https://developer.android.com/reference/android/widget/Spinner).

-This guide will primarily discuss the concept of the shimmer loading effect in the android studio application.
+This guide will primarily discuss the concept of the shimmer loading effect in the Android Studio application.

-It is a skeleton layout.
+Shimmer Loading widget acts as a skeleton layout.
 Typically a content placeholder with a shimmering animation.
-It overrides the application's main screen as the application loads data from the server.
+It overrides the application's main screen as the application requests data from the server.
 Once the data is loaded, the dummy skeleton screen will disappear.
-And be replaced by the main screen views that bind loaded data into the respective widgets.
+It is replaced by the main screen views that bind loaded data into the respective widgets.

 To implement a shimmering loading in android studio, you need a library called [shimmer](http://facebook.github.io/shimmer-android/).
-An Android library implements a shimmer loading effect (a Skeleton Loading Screen) when fetching data from a server.
+This dependency helps implement a shimmer loading effect (a Skeleton Loading Screen) when fetching data from a server.

-Facebook developed it to show loading animation while loading data from APIs or the servers.
+Facebook developed it to show loading animation while loading data from APIs or servers.

 ![Facebook Shimmering Example](/engineering-education/android-studio-shimmer-loading-effect/shimmer-small.gif)

 ***[Image source](http://facebook.github.io/shimmer-android/)***

 It implements the same concept as you would do with Spinner or ProgressBar.
-Corporates such as YouTube, LinkedIn, Google Drive, and Facebook have implemented the shimmer loading effect.
+Major corporates such as YouTube, LinkedIn, Google Drive, and Facebook have implemented the shimmer loading effect in their applications.

+### Goal

-This guide will discuss how to implement this shimmer loading effect using android studio using live data.
-We will load data from the internet and display it on the app page while implementing the shimmer loading effect.
-The library introduces a shimmer loading effect to every android studio view you define.
-This guide will implement a shimmer loading effect inside a RecyclerView layout.
+This guide will discuss how to implement this shimmer loading effect using Android Studio and live data.
+We will load data from the Internet and display it in the app while implementing the shimmer loading effect.
+Though the shimmer loading effect can be used in any view, we will focus on the RecyclerView layout.

 ### Prerequisites

-Besides discussing how to implement the shimmer effect, this guide assumes you have substantial knowledge of the following android studio areas.
-If you are not well familiar with them, I’ve provided tutorial links to help you understand them in detail.
+The tutorial assumes you have substantial knowledge of the following areas in Android Studio.

 - Understand how to [create an android application](https://www.youtube.com/watch?v=4NDwINudmDk&list=PLgCYzUzKIBE8TUoCyjomGFqzTFcJ05OaC) using android studio.
 - Be fluent with android HTTP parsing libraries such as [Retrofit](https://square.github.io/retrofit/) and [Volley](https://developer.android.com/training/volley/index.html).
 This guide will focus on using Volley to make internet calls from remote data.
 Here is a [guide](/engineering-education/making-API-requests-using-volley-android/) that will help you understand Volley in detail.
 - Understand how to implement and use android [RecyclerView](https://developer.android.com/guide/topics/ui/layout/recyclerview) layout.

+If you are not familiar, you can follow the links to learn more.

 ### Overview

 #### The application libraries

-Once you have created a new android studio project, go ahead and include the following library in your `app.gradle` file.
+Once you have created a new android studio project, go ahead and include the following library in your app-level `build.gradle` file.

 - The Facebook shimmering library.